 Molecular clouds exhibit hierarchical structures at different levels from large to small scales.
 Dense cores lie at the terminus where stars are born through gravitational fragmentation \citep{heggie_binary_1975,1979Cohen,1987ARA&A..25...23S,2007ARA&ABergin,kraus_multiple_2012,duchene_stellar_2013,2014Reipurth}.
 Isolated star formation has been investigated for decades in the context of star formation \citep{di_francesco_observational_2006}.
 The formation of binary/multiple star systems, however, has been not as well studied, though these systems are commonly seen in star associations and clusters \citep{kraus_multiple_2012,lomax_simulations_2015,2020lee,dutta_alma_2020-1,2014Reipurth}.

-Binary/multiple systems on the main sequence have been studied for decades.
+Binary/multiple systems in the main sequence have been studied for decades.
 Indeed, star systems that have more than one star are as common as single star systems in the Milky Way \citep{1978SS,1989MS,1991AAD,2009Connelley,raghavan_survey_2010-1}.
-Previous near-infrared observational studies have concentrated on the multiplicity statistics for young stellar object (YSOs) \citep{haisch_jr_near-infrared_2004,Duchene2004,Duchene2007,2008Connelley,kraus_role_2007,Kraus2011,2015Daemgen,kounkel_hst_2016,Ma2019}.
-The high occurrence rate of multiple YSO systems revealed in these studies imply that stellar multiplicity is determined in the star formation process.
+Previous near-infrared observational studies have concentrated on the multiplicity statistics for young stellar objects (YSOs) \citep{haisch_jr_near-infrared_2004,Duchene2004,Duchene2007,2008Connelley,kraus_role_2007,Kraus2011,2015Daemgen,kounkel_hst_2016,Ma2019}.
+The high occurrence rates of multiple YSO systems revealed in these studies imply that stellar multiplicity is determined in the star formation process.
 In these surveys, the fraction of stars having companions (CSF) ranges from 16$\%$ $\pm$ 4$\%$ to 62$\%$ $\pm$ 14$\%$, and the fraction of systems having multiple YSOs (MF) ranges from 18$\%$ $\pm$ 4$\%$ to $\sim$75$\%$.
-In the past ten years, high resolution interferometric observations with the SMA, VLA, and ALMA of nearby clouds have systematically revealed the multiplicity of low-mass protostars in still earlier phases, notably the Class 0/I phase \citep{2013Chen,2015leemass,hatziminaoglou_multiplicity_2018}.
-These observations indicate that the CSF ranges from $\sim$71$\%$ to 91$\%$ $\pm$ 5$\%$ while MF ranges from 40$\%$ to 60$\%$ for young protostars with separations below 10,000 au.
-Recently, higher angular resolution ALMA and VLA observations by \cite{Tobin2022} revealed the multiplicity of Orion protostars that were previously identified in the Herschel Orion Protostar Survey (HOPS): CSF is 44$\%$ $\pm$ 3$\%$ and MF is 30$\%$ $\pm$ 3$\%$.
+In the past 10 years, high resolution interferometric observations with the Submillimeter Array(SMA), Very Large array (VLA), and Atacama Large Millimeter/submillimeter Array (ALMA) of nearby clouds have systematically revealed the multiplicity of low-mass protostars in still earlier phases, notably the Class 0/I phase \citep{2013Chen,2015leemass,hatziminaoglou_multiplicity_2018}.
+These observations indicate that the CSF ranges from $\sim$71$\%$ to 91$\%$ $\pm$ 5$\%$ while MF ranges from the 40$\%$ to 60$\%$ for young protostars with separations below 10,000 au.
+Recently, higher angular resolution ALMA and VLA observations by \cite{Tobin2022} revealed the multiplicity of Orion protostars that were previously identified in the Herschel Orion Protostar Survey (HOPS): the CSF is 44$\%$ $\pm$ 3$\%$ and the MF is 30$\%$ $\pm$ 3$\%$.